compose-run/blazebase-realworld/README.md

 Unlike the local hook, `useRealtimeReducer` dispatches all actions to a server which timestamps them and runs your reducer function.
 Any state changes are beamed back to each client node efficiently as diffs.

 In development mode, the reducer runs locally every user's browser.
-When you build your application, ComposeJS automatically pulls out your reducer functions into separate files to be deployed as Google Cloud or Lambda Functions.
+When you build your application, ComposeJS automatically pulls out your reducer functions into separate files to be deployed as Google Cloud Function or AWS Lambda Functions.

 `useRealtimeReducer` provides a way for the reducer to communicate directly back to the action dispatcher.
 This can useful when the frontend waits on a reducer to confirm or reject an action.
 For example, when a user picks a name that needs to be unique, your app can `await dispatcher(someAction)` for success or rejection message.
 You can send these messages back to dispatchers by having your reducer accept a third argument: a `resolve` function.
 In the reducer, you can `resolve(someMessage)` which will resolve the Promise for the dispatcher of that action.